alphalemon/alphalemon-docs/book/getting-started.rst

 Give a look to their `official gallery`_ where are shown several websites made on top of Twitter Bootstrap.

-If that sounds like you, then immediately learn `how to install`_ your first AlphaLemon CMS application.
+If that sounds like you, you can immediately learn `how to install`_ your first AlphaLemon CMS application and, after that, move to the `quick start`_ documents if you are very impatient, or take it easy and continue reading `the book`_.

 .. class:: fork-and-edit